shamitashetty/Tick-er-Tweet/README.md

    2. Selenium- `pip3 install selenium`
    3. [Twitter Apps Account](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/)

-   ## Get_stock_data 📈
+   ## Get_stock_data
    Yahoo! finance has decommissioned their historical data API and as a result the most popular Python packages for retrieving data have stopped functioning properly.
-This script uses the Quandl API for retrieving stock data and retruns a .csv file based on the list of Stock ticker names provided to the query.
+This script uses the Quandl API for retrieving stock data and retruns a .xlsx file based on the list of Stock ticker names provided to the query. 📈

    Requirements:
    [Quandl API](https://blog.quandl.com/getting-started-with-the-quandl-api) - `pip3 install quandl`

    ## Data_preprocessing
-   Performs the basic 'cleaning' of the .csv and .xlsx files for tweet data and stock data respectively.
+   Performs the basic 'cleaning' and filtering of the .csv and .xlsx files for tweet data and stock data respectively.
 This script also filters the tweet data to get a dataframe object of tweets mentioning the stocks/ keywords of interest.

    ## Sentiment_Analysis
-   This script takes the preprocessed csv tweet file returns the results of sentiment analysis of all tweets as positive(+1), negative (-1) or neutral(0).
+   This script takes the .csv tweet file returns the results of sentiment analysis of all tweets as positive(+1), negative (-1) or neutral(0).
 It also gives some general information about the trends from the tweet file such as max likes and max retweets.

    Requirements:
    [Textblob](https://textblob.readthedocs.io/en/dev/) - `pip3 install textblob`